-For a substitute's first day of play in the event, they are exempt from paragraphs (b) and (c) of the clothing and footwear guidelines.
+For a substitute's first day of play in the event, they are exempt from paragraphs (2) and (3) of the clothing and footwear guidelines.

 Substitutes may only play continuously.
 If a substitute is replaced by the original team member or by another substitute, then the substitute may not play again in the competition.